johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Sunlight and rainfall ###

 **Modules MPD-M10 to MPD-M16** examine seven characteristic *disciplines* of messianic community (see [](#mp-disciplines.png)).

->In the metaphor of the maize plant, sunlight and rainfall are representative of messianic *disciplines*, which open us to receive the revelatory Light and sustaining Living Water of God's Spirit—without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.
+In the metaphor of the maize plant, sunlight and rainfall are representative of messianic *disciplines*, which open us to receive the revelatory Light and sustaining Living Water of God's Spirit—without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.

 ![Sunlight and rainfall][mp-disciplines.png]

 #### MPD-M10-Disciplines of Spiritual Maturity ####

-> Explores three stages of encounter, discovery and growth in spiritual maturity and discipleship: (i) pastoral, devotional; (ii) missional, vocational and (iii) apostolic, intercessory.
+> Reviews three stages of encounter, discovery and growth in spiritual maturity: (i) pastoral—devotional; (ii) missional—vocational and (iii) apostolic—intercessory.

 #### MPD-M11-Disciplines of Running the Race ####

-> Uses the metaphor of an athlete to examine the qualifications, disciplines and inner motivations necessary for living an enduring life of service and completing *the race marked out for us*.
+> Uses metaphor of an athlete to examine qualifications, disciplines and motivations for living an enduring life of service and completing *the race marked out for us*.

 #### MPD-M12-Disciplines of Pressing Toward Our Vocation ####